daniyaniazi/SaylaniAssignments/README.md

 # SaylaniAssignments
-this repo is for saylani assignmrnt
+this repository is for saylani assignmrnt
 [visit site](https://daniyaniazi.github.io/SaylaniAssignments/)